dfm/emcee/docs/tutorials/monitor.rst

 .. parsed-literal::

-    burn-in: 124
+    burn-in: 117
-    thin: 27
+    thin: 24
-    flat chain shape: (7296, 5)
+    flat chain shape: (7680, 5)
-    flat log prob shape: (7296,)
+    flat log prob shape: (7680,)
-    flat log prior shape: (7296,)
+    flat log prior shape: (7680,)

-This should give the same output as the previous code block, but you'll notice that there was no reference to ``sampler`` here at all.
+This should give the same output as the previous code block, but you’ll notice that there was no reference to ``sampler`` here at all.

 If you want to restart from the last sample, you can just leave out the